Hike to Kuannit

 The sea is also very rich around Disko Island, which generally means large numbers of whales.
 In the spring, the area is one of the world's best to observe the great Greenland whales.
 In Greenlandic it has the very meaningful name "Arfivik", which means "the barrel-shaped".
 In summer, humpback whales are often seen very close to the coast.

-Dog sledding: Yes (both summer and winter)
+Dog sledding: Yes (winter)

 Midnight sun in the summer: Yes